Tom Lohr is an avid baseball fan and has visited every Major League Baseball park . . . twice.

-Tampa Bay Rays
+2. Tampa Bay Rays

 The Rays have the last domed ballpark in baseball.
-With the amount of rain, they receive some sort of covered facility makes sense.
+With the amount of rain they receive, some sort of covered facility makes sense.
 But despite being the Tampa Bay Rays, the team is actually located in St Petersburg.

-Domes were cool once, but are now the disdain of summer sports.
+Domes were cool once, but they are now the disdain of summer sports.
 Even the vaunted Astrodome eventually met its doom.
 Recently, it looked like the Rays would get a new ballpark closer to Tampa proper in Ybor City.
-Rays fans became excited, and predictably the team could not raise the required funding or escape the death grip of a contract the keeps them in Tropicana Field until 2027.
+Rays fans became excited, and predictably the team could not raise the required funding or escape the death grip of a contract that keeps them in Tropicana Field until 2027.